-LAWS1630 Children and the Law Staff Contact: Ms Jennifer Bargen C3 SS HPW4 system by a critical examination of how it operates in what is a controversial and rapidly changing area.
+LAWS1630 Children and the Law Staff Contact: Ms Jennifer Bargen

 Aspects of children's law not dealt with in LAWS1510 Family Law and aspects of practice relating to children, such as the role of children's legal representatives in children's courts and in other courts and tribunals.
-The present law in Australia is considered as well as the
+The present law in Australia is considered as well as the historical development of laws relating to children, proposed reforms, and comparative material from other countries.
+The materials draw on disciplines other than law (such as sociology, child development theory) so that legal developments can be related to the position of children in society and different perspectives on their rights and interests.
+The subject is intended both for students who are interested in legal practice relating to children, and those who wish to broaden their understanding of the legal system by a critical examination of how it operates in what is a controversial and rapidly changing area.

-There may be some variation in the topics to be covered, according to the interests of the particular teacher and students, but in general the subject deals with guardianship and the rights and responsibilities of parents, the concept of children's rights; child welfare laws; the application of the criminal law to children and the jurisdiction and procedures in children's courts; education; foster care, and other forms of alternative care.
+There may be some variation in the topics to be covered, according to the interests of the particular teacher and students, but in general the subject deals with the concept of children's rights; child welfare laws; the application of the criminal law to children and the jurisdiction and procedures in children's courts; education; foster care, and other forms of alternative care.